 Body/content: it tells us more information and details about the news.

-End: gives something to think about
+End: gives something to think about.

 Source: (Rahul, 2015)

 2.2 Headlines

 A news headline is the title of the Newspaper story or the summary of the whole news.
 It is printed in large letters at the top of the story, especially on the front page.
 The headlines are the main points of the news which are read on radio or television.
 They occupy more space than the texts they refer to and where more significant words or coinages exist, they are still printed bolder than others or highlighted in italics (Collins dictionary).